Dahut: Other Legends

 In one legend, King Mark of Cornwall was hunting and shot an arrow at a white doe.
 The doe transformed into the beautiful Ahès, daughter of Gradlon, who gave Mark the ears and the mane of his horse Morvarc'h as punishment.
 This variant seems to have originated with a story collected by Yann ar Floc'h in 1905 which combined the stories of Mark and Ys.
 Other versions of the Mark legend do not include Dahut.

 "Ahez" appears in the Breton folktale Kristof, a variant of the fairytale "The Lazy Boy" (Aarne-Thompson type 675) recorded in 1870.
 Kristof, the lazy son of a fisherman, catches a talking fish which allows him to wish for whatever he wants.
 Kristof travels to the city of Ys and uses his powers to uproot and ride an oak tree.
 When Princess Ahez mocks him, Kristof wishes that she would become pregnant; his wish comes true and she bears a son.
 With help from a druid, King Gradlon identifies Kristof as the baby's father.
 He puts Kristof, Ahez and the child into a wooden chest and sets them out to sea, but Kristof uses the fish's power to create an island and mansion far more wealthy than Gradlon's.
 Impressed, Gradlon offers to let the three of them return to Ys, but Kristof refuses and predicts that the city of Ys will be destroyed by the next high tide, due to the loss of the oak tree.
 Matthieu Boyd notes the general scholarly consensus that this tale is a literary creation, and interprets Kristof as a Christian figure who ends the pre-Christian society of Ys.

 Ahès is sometimes attributed with building roads in Brittany and her name is connected to Carhaix, "Ker Ahès" (city of Ahès).
 However, some scholars argue that her name instead derived from the town.
 In a medieval tradition, Ahès is the name of an ancient woman who builds roads.

 References in the arts

 French singer Nolwenn Leroy recorded a song titled "Ahès" on her 2012 album Ô Filles de l'Eau.

 Modern authors and artists such as Patrig ar Goarnig have sometimes interpreted Dahut as a heroic pagan figure.

+Dahut is a primary character in M.T.
+Anderson's graphic novel, The Daughters of Ys (2020).
+In this adaptation, Dahut manages her father's kingdom and is forced to use sorcery to protect the city of Ys.
+Her sister and the kingdom's heir, Rozenn, acts as a foil for Dahut.
+As the novel progresses, the destruction of Ys is due in part to Dahut's continued use of sorcery as well as the inaction of King Gradlon and Princess Rozenn.